HadiJahanshahi/WaybackMachine/README.md

 # Wayback Machine
-This is a repository for the paper `Wayback Machine: A tool to capture the evolutionarybehaviour of the bug reports and their triage process inopen-source software systems`.
+This is a repository for the paper `Wayback Machine: A tool to capture the evolutionary behavior of the bug reports and their triage process in open-source software systems`.

 ## Folders and their contents

 ### bin
 It includes the bug dependency graph (`BDG`), defined in the paper.

-It includes graph operations, e.g., adding or removing arcs and nodes, together with graph related updates, e.g., updating depth, degree, severity, and priority of the bugs in the BDG.
+It includes graph operations, e.g., adding or removing arcs and nodes, together with graph-related updates, e.g., updating depth, degree, severity, and priority of the bugs in the BDG.

 ### dat
 It includes all the datasets used in the paper.
 The datasets are related to the extracted bugs from three software projects, Mozilla, LibreOffice, and EclipseJDT.